-A revised and updated edition of The Myth of Saint Thomas and the Mylapore Shiva Temple is now available from Voice of India.
-The book is a complete study of the St. Thomas in India legend—its origin, history, and communal ramifications—and is named after the main, 24-chapter essay by Ishwar Sharan.
-It also includes a number of independent, penetrating articles by senior journalists and scholars, and exposes in detail the vicious blood libel perpetrated by Christians against Hindus for centuries and their unconscionable support by India’s secular English-language media.
+The 2019 edition of The Myth of Saint Thomas and the Mylapore Shiva Temple is a complete study of the St. Thomas in India legend—its origin, history in India, and communal ramifications.
+The book is named after the main, 24-chapter essay by Ishwar Sharan and includes authoritative, independent articles by senior journalists and research scholars.

-And last but not least, the book documents the destruction of the original Kapaleeswara Shiva Temple by the Portuguese and its replacement by San Thome Cathedral on the Mylapore beach in Chennai.
+And last but not least, the book documents the destruction of the original Kapaleeswara Shiva Temple by the Portuguese and its replacement by San Thome Cathedral on the Mylapore seashore in Chennai.

 The book has an extensive bibliography and is a valuable tool for researchers and historians.

-Indologist Dr. Koenraad Elst has written a comprehensive foreword for the new edition.
-His short foreword to the 1995 edition is posted here as he makes some pertinent remarks about Indian secularists and their uncritical acceptance of Christian mythology as Indian history.
+Indologist Dr. Koenraad Elst has written a comprehensive foreword for the book.
+His short foreword to the 1995 edition is posted below as he makes some pertinent remarks about Indian secularists and their uncritical acceptance of Christian mythology as Indian history.

 Dr. Elst studied under Jesuits at Katholieke Universiteit in Belgium, Europe’s oldest Catholic university at Leuven, and is in a position to say with authority that the St. Thomas in India tale today is a fraud on the people of India by crafty, untruthful Catholic priests who make their living by fooling the faithful.
 He writes: